ANTARUXA/stickers-blender/README.md

 If you later want to change the base color you will have to do it in the `A` entry of the mix node.

 The order in which the stickers are projected in the main shader can be changed.
 A `Stickers` panel is included in the options sidebar of the `Shader Editor` to do so.
+You can select the sticker shaders by sticker name and move it "up" and "down" to avoid overlappings between different stickers.

 ### Animation

 The `sticker` object is located under the selected geometry.
-There is a root node called `{sticker_name}_anchor_node` that 'anchors' the sticker to the geometry.
+There is a root node called `{sticker_name}_base_node` that 'anchors' the sticker to the geometry.
 The `sticker` is essentially constrained to the surface of the geometry, and it's movement will depend directly to that.

 > [!WARNING]
->`Stickers` use a shrinkwarp to the main surface, so if te main surface needs to
->animate basic transforms or mesh transformations (like blend shapes), it's best
->to animate them first and then do sticker animation to avoid undesirable
->displacements over the sticker rotation.
+>`Stickers` will work correctly on animated surfaces with basic transformations
+> or shape keys.
+The sticker will not work well on animated surfaces controlled by armatures
+> and bones.
+We are working on a version of sticker riggin specifically for rigged surfaces. .

 `{sticker_name}_base_node` which is the main controller node, holds the principal properties and can be animated.